Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-each pack.
-How many stickers are there in all?
+2There are 5 bags of cupcakes with 7 cupcakes in each bag.
+How many cupcakes are there in all?

 Solution